 At the beginning of the semester, you will also be able to download from Blackboard more detailed course unit descriptions, including full reading lists, details of how formative feedback will be delivered, the nature of the coursework assessment required, dates and instructions for submission of work, arrangements for marking and feedback and the consequences associated with failure to comply with the submission dates.
 Any student who does not receive this information should contact their Programme Director.

-Students entering the second or final year of their Alliance MBS degree programme in September 2022 choose their 2022/23 optional courses via the Student System (Campus Solutions).
+Students entering the second or final year of their Alliance MBS degree programme in September 2023 choose their 2023/24 optional courses via the Student System.

 Students can choose lectures at this time, the related classes (seminars, tutorials, workshops and labs) will be assigned automatically at this time.
-If you wish to make changes you should contact the Undergraduate Team who will accommodate your request if possible, though changes are not guaranteed.
+If you wish to make changes you should contact the Curriculum and Programmesteam who will accommodate your request if possible, though changes are not guaranteed.

 You will find further information about course selection below.